 Increasing Power through Strength Training

 Interestingly some older textbooks do not have the word “impact” in the definition.
 Still, the UKSCA believe that this is a critical term that makes it plyometric.
-Without that term, then it is considered just an explosive movement and not a plyometric movement.
+Without impact it is considered just an explosive movement and not a plyometric movement.

 Practical Application in Track Sprint Cyclists - Rate of Force Development

-Historically some track sprint cyclists have followed a classical Tudor Bompa style of annual periodisation to enable them to peak for two or three times per racing season.
-In this, the power phase would be the last phase introduced in the pre-competition phase.
+Historically some track sprint cyclists have followed a classical Tudor Bompa style of annual periodisation to enable them to peak two or three times per racing season.
+With this programme the power phase would be the last phase introduced in the pre-competition phase.
 Recently more coaches, along with myself, are moving away from a long classical periodisation method of phasing, to incorporate more RFD maintenance exercises during different phases.
-Alternating in this way ensures the RFD is always “topped up” at all times of the year, ensuring the athlete does not lose the ability to produce and express high RFD.
+Alternating in this way ensures the RFD is always topped up at all times of the year, ensuring the athlete does not lose the ability to produce and express high RFD.
 When applying this method of periodisation to my athletes, I have noticed an increase in performance as backed up by the research already quoted.

 In the study by Martin et al. (2007) Understanding Sprint-Cycling Performance: The Integration of Muscle Power, Resistance, and Modelling examines the current knowledge behind the interaction of propulsive and resistive forces that determine sprint performance.